Rahe/simple-image-sizes/readme.md

 ](http://s.wordpress.org/extend/plugins/simple-image-sizes/screenshot-3.png)

 ## Changelog ##
+* 3.1.1
+    * Make translatable the link on admin featured image metabox
+    * Add filter to allow to remove the button : filter SIS/Admin/Post/Display_Thumbnail_Regenerate
 * 3.1.0
     * Regenerate images from the featured image
     * Use wp_send_json since the minimum WordPress version is 3.5